keithfma/keithfma.github.io/_posts/2018-07-19-mv-polar-bears.md

 expected number of attendees.
 My big takeaways were:

 1. The MV Polar Bears are reaching an amazing number of people - wow!
-1. The bears are *very* unpredictable, and don't seem much to care about the weather.
+1. The bears are *very* unpredictable.

 ## Attendence Over Time